keonik/react-redux-boilerplate/README.md

 Node 11.6.0
 npm 6.5.0

 If you have any questions or want more of an explanation ask away.
+It's meant to be minimalist and simple.

 ## Structure